Audiology and Speech Language Pathology (ASLP)

 BVVS Institute of Speech and Hearing (BVVS-ISH)

-• BASLP Program with 40 intake, approved by the Rehabilitation Council of India (RCI)
+• Approved by the Rehabilitation Council of India (RCI)

 • Designed to meet and exceed RCI Minimum Standard Requirements (MSR) for infrastructure and staffing

-• Will serve as both a training institute and tertiary referral center for communication disorders
+• Functions as both a training institute and a tertiary referral center for communication and swallowing disorders

-• 4 Digital Classrooms with modern AV tools
+• 4 Digital Classrooms equipped with advanced audiovisual technology

-• Audiology Lab with ABR, OAE, Tympanometers, Audiometers
+• Audiology Laboratory with ABR, OAE, Tympanometers, and Clinical Audiometers

-• Speech-Language Pathology Lab with therapy and analysis tools
+• Speech-Language Pathology Laboratory with therapy tools and analysis systems

-• Digital Library, computer lab, seminar and discussion rooms
+• Digital Library, computer lab, seminar halls, and discussion rooms

-• Attached clinical practice via HSK Hospital and rural outreach units
+• Attached clinical practice via hospital and rural extension units

 Career Opportunities

-• Clinical Audiologists and SLPs in hospitals, rehabilitation centers, ENT/Neuro clinics
+• Clinical Audiologists and Speech-Language Pathologists in hospitals and rehabilitation centers

 • School-based and early intervention therapists

-• Speech and swallowing therapists in ICUs and stroke rehab centers
+• Speech and swallowing therapists in ICUs and stroke rehabilitation units

 Research Opportunities

-• Clinical studies in auditory processing, cochlear implants, neurogenic communication disorders, dysphagia, etc.
+• Clinical studies in auditory processing, cochlear implants, neurogenic communication disorders, and dysphagia

-• Opportunities to present at national and international conferences
+• Opportunities to present research at national and international conferences

 • Research mentoring for students and faculty